Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Spline Results

 \section{Spline Results}

-In Fig.~\ref{Fig.dist_BNS_SNR50_Spline}, we show the distance likelihoods for BNSs at an SNR of 50, where the green and pink shaded distributions are obtained from the runs with the PhysiCal and Spline methods, respectively, both effected by the same \miscal.
-We report $\Delta \dl$ in Tab.~\ref{Table.dl bias Spline}.
-The differences between the results are quite small compared to those between the PhysiCal runs with and without CEs.
+In Fig.~\ref{Fig.dist_BNS_SNR50_Spline}, we show the distance likelihoods for BNSs at an SNR of 50, where the green and purple shaded distributions are obtained from the runs with the physiCal and Spline methods, respectively, both miscalibrated by the same \miscal.
+We report $\Delta \dl$ in Table~\ref{Table.dl bias Spline}.
+The differences between the results are quite small compared to those between the physiCal runs with and without CEs.